Kunnalpatil/Movie-Recommendation-system/README.md

 * sklearn

 ## Usage
-1. Ensure that you have the necessary libraries installed (`pip install -r requirements.txt`).
+1. Ensure that you have the necessary libraries installed.
 2. Replace `'8265bd1679663a7ea12ac168da84d2e8'` in the code with your actual TMDB API key.
 3. Run the code to build the recommendation model.
 4. Use the `recommend()` function to get movie recommendations.
-For example: